itisusama-writer/152410/chapter-3.md

 Ayesha began braiding, her fingers working automatically through the familiar motions.
 French braid, tight and neat.
 Behind Areeba's head, safe from view, Ayesha let her expression show what she was feeling.
 Worry.
 Confusion.
 And something deeper.
 Something cold.

 Because Areeba sat perfectly still, her posture straight, barely breathing.
 Like she'd never had her hair braided before.
-Like she didn't know this was something cousins did for each other all the time.
+Like she didn't know this was something sisters did for each other all the time.

 Like she didn't know who Ayesha was.